atuttle/blog/blog/2021/adding-3rd-party-script-tags-in-sveltekit.md

 Another alternative would be to use an `onMount` hook to add it at runtime using something like `document.body.appendChild`.
 This would effectively be the same thing as what I've done above with `{#if browser}`, but less readable and, in my opinion, less expressive.
 It would also take much more code.

+While I wouldn't have been happy with this solution, I did also try to copy the code of the import and try my hand at adding it directly to the page, modifying as necessary to make it work.
+In this case it just wasn't a workable solution.
+There's too much code, and it's too complex, to make that a path worth pursuing.
+Especially once I found the solution described above!

 While a need like this is pretty infrequent these days, I'm glad to have figured out how to pull it off with SvelteKit.

 Svelte has become a new obsession of mine.
 You should [follow me on Twitter][twitter] or [subscribe via rss][rss] to follow along as I learn more and share what I learn.